stuycs-gh-classrooms/nxtm-p00-pd10-gulf-of-canada/README.md

 ---

-### Simulation 4: Momentum and/or Centripetal force
+### Simulation 4: Centripetal force
 Describe what your Custom force simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-#### Centripetal Force: Have the orbs orbit around the sun with their centripetal force keeping them from falling in
-#### Momentum: Ball Collision and then showing resulting accelerations
+Create a fixed orb at the center of the screen with its gravity active.
+Create new orbs off the screen with set intial velocities.
+As they

 ---